ajmeese7/image-of-the-day/README.md

-# nasa-image-of-day
+# image-of-the-day
-NASA Astromony Picture of the Day for Wallpaper Engine
+Different `Images of the Day` for Wallpaper Engine.

+Options currently include:
+- NASA